kreier/labs/README.md

 Off you go!
 investigation

+## Sciencefair 2017

+- 2107-04-04 [Sciencefair 2017 at AIS](https://sites.google.com/ais.edu.vn/sciencefair2017) This was the second Science Fair, but without the high school participating

 <img src="images/chemistry.jpg" width="100%">

 # Chemistry

+## Measurements and uncertainties

+- 2018-10-10 Five classes of grade 10 measured a lot of data.

-## Titration
+## Equilibrium and neutralization

-will follow. around equilibrium point some 15 minutes!
+- Titration from early 2019 will follow. around equilibrium point some 15 minutes!

 # Investigations, sometimes related to IAs and EEs